 Right on the border between the downtown Sausalito area visitors frequent and the Caledonia Street neighborhood where local people eat and shop, Taste of Rome serves both constituencies well.
 They have free wi-fi, and their tables are actually big enough (barely) to hold your meal and your laptop at the same time.
 Seems obvious, but how many places offer free wi-fi and then give you postage-stamp tables?

 Salads and sandwiches are good here, and hand made after you order them.
-The pizza is generous on good cheese, but light on sauce and with only an average crust.
+The pizza is generously laden with good cheese, but light on sauce and with only an average crust.

 They have a full breakfast menu, and a warm breakfast on a foggy winter morning with a good cup of coffee will cure a lot of things that ail you.
-Their pastries are expensive, but so good that our editors have been known to buy them without complaining -- this may be the best apple strudel I've ever eaten outside Germany.
+Their pastries are expensive, but so good that our editors have been known to buy them without complaining -- one of the best apple strudels I've eaten outside of Germany.
 We're big on the value-for-money equation, so getting us to ignore high prices is hard to do!

 The feel here is a cross between coffee shop and cafe.
-Some tables are packed close together inside, so at busy times the middle of the room is like a shared table for 12 instead of six tables for two.
+Some tables are packed close together inside, so at busy times the middle of the room is like a shared table for 12 instead of six tables for two (hence this being a good place to meet new people).
 But there are other tables along the walls, and in nice weather sitting outside is the way to go here.